dbenn/photometry_tools/README.md

 _Automated Local Coordinate Aperture Photometry with PythonPhot.ipynb_
-* This Jupyter notebook is intended to be used for local coordinate aperture photometry for input to the AAVSO DSLR photomentry reduction data worksheet (see Supplementary material section of [https://www.aavso.org/dslr-observing-manual](https://www.aavso.org/dslr-observing-manual)).
+* This Jupyter notebook is intended to be used for local coordinate aperture photometry for input to the AAVSO DSLR photometry reduction data worksheet (see Supplementary material section of [https://www.aavso.org/dslr-observing-manual](https://www.aavso.org/dslr-observing-manual)).
 * Uses the PythonPhot library for photometry.

 _modify-fits-header.py_